pb111/Logistic-Regression-in-Python-Project/README.md

-# Logistic Regression with Python Project
+# Logistic Regression with Python and Scikit-Learn Project

 In this project, I implement Logistic Regression algorithm with Python.
 I build a classifier to predict whether or not it will rain tomorrow in Australia by training a binary classification model using Logistic Regression.
 I have used the **Rain in Australia** data set downloaded from the Kaggle website for this project.